 The Colombian government expects to close 2021 with an economic growth of 9.7%.

 Bogotá, December 15 (EFE).
-Colombia’s government improved its growth forecast for 2021 this Wednesday and expects to close the year with a positive 9.7% of GDP change, according to President Ivan Duque.
-It will be the best performance in 100 years.
+Colombia’s government improved its growth forecast for 2021 this Wednesday and expects to close the year with a positive 9.7% change in GDP that, according to President Ivan Duque, will be the best performance in 100 years.

 “As of September, the economy was growing at 10.3%.
 We did a review with the Ministry of Finance’s technical team and confirmed that the forecast is 9.7%,” Duque said at the opening of the new offices.
 National Federation Council of Bogota.

-The president stressed that if this happens, it will be “the most important economic growth in 100 years”, indicating a “real and dynamic revitalization” in Colombia.
+The president stressed that if that happens it will be “the most important economic growth in 100 years”, indicating a “real and dynamic revitalization” in Colombia.

 This new forecast improves on that previously proposed by the government which was 8.5%.